bennhub/Test-Plan/README.md

-# Website Testing Test Plan
+# Standard Web App Test Plan

 ## Introduction
 This document outlines the testing approach and methodology for the website under consideration.
 It includes details about testing resources, scope, schedule, and risks associated with the testing process.